Sign up for our Device Identity Webinar Series!

 /Applications/SmallstepAgent.app/Contents/MacOS/SmallstepAgent svc uninstall

-/Applications/SmallstepAgent.app/Contents/MacOS/SmallstepAgent reset
+/Applications/SmallstepAgent.app/Contents/MacOS/SmallstepAgent reset <team-id>

 rm /Library/LaunchAgents/com.smallstep.launchd.Agent.plist